 Paint color for cabinetry: DecoArt Satin Enamel in Smoke Gray

-Ironically, after working on my kitchen makeover for 6 weeks, we’re eaten frozen food tonight….
+Ironically, after working on my kitchen makeover for 6 weeks, we’re eating frozen food tonight…

 Pin for Later!